turingschool/lesson_plans/ruby_02-web_applications_with_ruby/outlines/route_helpers.md

 ### Review

-What's the terminal command to create a new project?
+* What's the terminal command to create a new project?
 What are some of the flags you already know for that command?
+* What class do controllers generally inherit from in Rails?
+* What class do models generally inherit from in Rails?
+* What shortcut does Rails give us to create multiple routes at once?
+* What shortcut does Rails give us to create a migration?
+How do you define attributes and their types in that shortcut?

 ### Warmup